 When hunters and environmentalists speak about each other, it is through gritted teeth.
-Hunters feel like environmentalists are overstepping their boundaries and threatening their livelihood with conservation acts.
-And environmentalists think of hunters as ATV-driving, gun-wielding neanderthals.
+Hunters know that hunting is conservation and feel like environmentalists are overstepping their boundaries.
+As hunters, our livelihood is constantly under attack by environmentalists and anti hunters.
+They think of hunters as ATV-driving, gun-wielding neanderthals.
 It is time to overcome these dated and cruel stereotypes.

 Have you heard the saying that two heads are better than one?
 Unbeknownst to some, hunters and environmentalists have been fighting the same fight in many different areas and venues.
 For example, the money that hunters spend on permits and associated fees directly funds some of America’s most wild and protected areas.
+It’s called the Pittman Robertson Federal Aid in Wildlife Restoration Act.
 And while it may not seem likely, many conservation organizations have numerous hunters on staff.
 On the other hand, other conservation organizations may not have many members who are hunters.

 One conclusion that both groups can agree on is that without proper management and protection, the lands that both communities fight for will be lost forever.
 Although they may not live the same lifestyles, environmentalists and hunters have the same goals.
-There are many examples of how environmentalists and hunters can work together to create positive change in our political and social views, here are two.
+There are many examples of how environmentalists and hunters can work together to create positive change in our political and social views.

 California Lead Ammo Ban